Chile's Enjoy to buy Caesars Entertainment's Uruguay unit

-SANTIAGO Nov 12 Casino operator Caesars Entertainment Corp has agreed to sell a controlling operating stake in Uruguay's hotel and casino Conrad to Chile's Enjoy for around $140 million.
+SANTIAGO Casino operator Caesars Entertainment Corp (CZR.O) has agreed to sell a controlling operating stake in Uruguay's hotel and casino Conrad to Chile's Enjoy for around $140 million.

 Enjoy's shareholders approved a capital increase of 75.0 billion Chilean pesos, or $157 million.